murugaratham/react-mirror/README.md

 * babel-cli
 * browserify

+Sign up an account with [openweather](http://home.openweathermap.org/users/sign_in) and replace config.js with your own API_KEY.

 Install Node.js, run `npm install` to download the dependencies, then start the server.
 ```
 npm install